kklash/mnemonikey/README.md

 ## Checksum

-Words in a recovery phrase must already be members of the BIP39 wordlist to be considered valid, but on the off-chance a user enters another valid but incorrect word, a 5-bit checksum will provide error detection with a collision probability of roughly $\frac{1}{32}$.
-With a word list of 2048 valid words, that means there are only 64 possible collision-causing 1-word substitutions which the user could accidentally perform for each word in the phrase.
+Words in a recovery phrase must already be members of the wordlist to be considered valid, but on the off-chance a user enters another valid but incorrect word, a 5-bit checksum will provide error detection with a collision probability of roughly $\frac{1}{32}$.
+With a word list of 4096 valid words, that means there are 128 possible collision-causing 1-word substitutions which the user could accidentally perform for each word in the phrase.

 We chose to use 32-bit [cyclic-redundancy-checks](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) (CRC-32) with the IEEE generator polynomial as our checksum, because of its speed and ubiquitous availability.
 There are cross-compatible implementations available in the standard libraries of most programming languages, and numerous test vectors available should anyone need to re-implement it.

 ## Acknowledgments

-Thanks to Chris Wellons (@skeeto) and [his awesome tool, `passphrase2pgp`](https://github.com/skeeto/passphrase2pgp) for inspiring me, and serving as a helpful reference for how PGP keys are serialized into packets.
+Thanks to Chris Wellons ([@skeeto](https://github.com/skeeto)) and [his awesome tool, `passphrase2pgp`](https://github.com/skeeto/passphrase2pgp) for inspiring me, and serving as a helpful reference for how PGP keys are serialized into packets.

-Thanks to fellow PGP nerd Ryan Zimmerman (@ryanzim) for jamming with me to draft the specification.
+Thanks to fellow PGP nerd Ryan Zimmerman ([@ryanzim](https://github.com/ryanzim)) for jamming with me to draft the specification.

 ## Donations